 Tally Tuttle Turns into a Turtle by Kathryn Holmes

 Tally’s nervous about her new school and when the other students make fun of her name, she wants to hide in a shell.
 That’s when it happens--she turns into a turtle!
 As a turtle, Tally meets helpful and kind animals who help her see that if she can make friends with them, she can make friends with people, too.
 When she decides she’s ready to be a girl again, she transforms back into a kid.

 In a word: hilarious.
 Kids think Bad Kitty is very naughty but, oh so funny.
 These books are addictive to read and fun to reread.
 Illustrated with minimal text on every page.
 Bad Kitty has an attitude.
 She makes life difficult for her owner, Uncle Murry, puppy, and so on and so forth.
 Boxed set here.

 HUMOR / GRAPHIC NOVEL

 The Zita books rock — they’re full of adventure, humor, and fantastic characters!!
-Zita is an awesome, courageous problem-solving heroine who accidentally gets stuck in space while trying to save her friend from kidnappers and save the universe.
+Zita is a young girl who is a courageous, problem-solving heroine who accidentally gets stuck in space while trying to save her friend from kidnappers and save the universe.

 Dragonbreath by Ursula Vernon

 Hysterical!
 I couldn’t stop laughing!
-This is a fantastic series for 3rd graders about Danny Dragonbreath and the crazy adventures he has with his friends.
+This is a fantastic chapter book series for 3rd grade kids about Danny Dragonbreath and the crazy adventures he has with his friends.
 Boxed Set HERE.

 Whatever After by Sarah Mlynowski